Causes and Risk Factors

-Over 6 million people in the United States have a peptic ulcer -- an open sore or raw area that tends to develop in one of 2 places:
+Over 25 million, or roughly 1 in 10 people in the United States will develop a peptic ulcer at some point in their lifetime.
+It is an open sore or raw area that tends to develop in one of 2 places:

 In the U.S., duodenal ulcers are 3 times more common than gastric ulcers.